tomkaboris/cv_tomkaboris/README.md

 docker run -p 80:80 -d --platform linux/x86_64/v8 boristomka/cv_tomkaboris
 ```

-On the repository is setup GitHub Action and all updates will build and push to the Docker Hub image automatically.
+On the repository is setup GitHub Action and all updates will perform build, test and push to the Docker Hub image automatically.